samply/bridgehead/README.md

 In order to be able to install, you will need to have your own repository in GitLab for your site's configuration settings.
 This allows automated updates of the Bridgehead software.

-To request a new repository, please send an email to bridgehead@helpdesk.bbmri-eric.eu.
+To request a new repository, please send an email to one of the following:

+- For the bbmri project: bridgehead@helpdesk.bbmri-eric.eu.
+- For the ccp project: support-ccp@dkfz-heidelberg.de

 Mention which project you belong to, i.e. "bbmri" or "ccp", plus your chosen site name.

 We will set the repository up for you.
 We will then send you: